kkinnear/zprint/README.md

 them.
 There are two basic approaches.  `:key-ignore` will replace the value of the key(s) to be ignored with `:zprint-ignored`, where `:key-ignore-silent` will simply remove them from the formatted output.

+__NOTE:__ This only affects the formatting of s-expressions, and has no effect on the output when using the `{:parse-string? true}` capability (as is done when formatting code).
+Nobody wants to lose map keys when formatting code.

 You might use this to remove sensitive information from output, or to remove elements that have more data than you wish to display.